laxmankrishnamurti/JAVA/README.md

 ---

 ### **2. `src/` Folder (Source Code Directory)**
-This folder is where the source code of your project is stored.
+This folder is where the source code of our project is stored.
 IntelliJ IDEA usually creates a `Main` file by default (depending on the project type).

 - **`Main` (or `Main.java` / `Main.kt` / `Main.py`, etc.)**
-  This is the main entry point of your application, containing the primary logic that runs when the application starts.
+  This is the main entry point of our application, containing the primary logic that runs when the application starts.
 In Java projects, for example, it's where the `public static void main(String[] args)` method resides.

 ---